northeastern-rc/rc-public-documentation/docs/source/using-discovery/slurm.md

 #SBATCH --nodes=1
 #SBATCH --time=4:00:00
 #SBATCH --job-name=MyJobName
-# SBATCH --partition=short
+#SBATCH --partition=short

 # <commands to execute>
 :::

 **Job request: one node with additional memory**
-The default memory per allocated core is 1GB.
+The default memory per allocated core is 1.95GB.
 If calculations attempt to access more memory than allocated, Slurm automatically terminates the job.
 Request a specific amount of memory in the job script if calculations require more than the default.
 The example script below requests 100GB of memory (`--mem=100G`).
-Use one capital letter to abbreviate the unit of memory (`K`, `M`, `G`, `T`) with the `--mem=` option, as that is what Slurm expects to see:
+Use one capital letter to abbreviate the unit of memory (i.e., kilo `K`, mega `M`, giga `G`, and tera `T`) with the `--mem=` option, as that is what Slurm expects to see:

 :::{code} bash
 #!/bin/bash